2tablespoonssoy sauce (or a gluten-free alternative)

 Remove the steak from the fridge 1-2 hours before cooking, to allow it to reach room temperature.

 Heat a well-seasoned cast iron skillet over medium-high heat until very hot, about 3 minutes.

-Remove the steak from the bag and pat dry with paper towels.
-Sprinkle with salt and pepper.
+Remove the steak from the bag and pat it dry with paper towels.
+Sprinkle it on both sides with salt and pepper.
 Place the steak in the hot skillet.
-Cook it 3 minutes, without moving.
-Flip to the other side (it should be deeply browned and slightly charred on the first side) and cook 3 more minutes, again without moving it.
+Cook it for 3 minutes without moving.
+Flip to the other side (it should be deeply browned and slightly charred on the first side) and cook for 3 more minutes, again without moving it.

-Transfer the London Broil to a cutting board.
-Slice it very thinly, and serve.
+Transfer the steak to a cutting board.
+Slice it very thinly and serve.

 If you have a frozen top round steak, it's perfectly fine to marinate it while it's still frozen.
 I do it often.
 Simply place the frozen steak in a resealable bag with the marinade and place it in the fridge overnight.The best way to ensure that the steak is done to your liking is by using an instant-read thermometer.
 Rare is 120-130 degrees F (a warm red center).
 Medium-rare is 130-135 degrees F (mostly pink center with some red in the middle).The CDC recommends cooking meat, poultry, and eggs thoroughly.